cmaimone/rse-poster/readme.md

 # What is a Research Software Engineer?

-Research Software Engineers (RSEs) combine knowledge of a research domain with software development skills and practices to create software for research.
+Research Software Engineers (RSEs) combine knowledge of a research domain and the research process with software development skills and practices to create software for research.
 They regularly apply expertise in programming to advance research.

 Some RSEs started as software developers and then learned about the research process and research problems software can help solve.
 Other RSEs started as researchers who needed to write software to answer their research questions or share their research with the world.